"It's not pining, it's passed on! This parrot is no more! It has

 - When J's boss in Misadventures Of Awkward Black Girl is going on vacation: "I want to know why the caged bird sings, I want to get my groove back, and I want the rainbow to be enuf.
 E-N-U-F." (the boss is known for her attempts to act black).

-- Yahtzee, after swearing not to mention Lara's breasts at the beginning of a Tomb Raider review, finally fails to reign himself in and explodes into a long string of mammary-related euphemisms.
+- Yahtzee, after swearing not to mention Lara's breasts at the beginning of a Tomb Raider review, finally fails to rein himself in and explodes into a long string of mammary-related euphemisms.

 - Bosoms, melons, milk factories, busts, fun bags, knockers, ballistics, boobies, jugs, nipples, jubblies, stonking great tits.